ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 If you haven't downloaded the code yet, Click on `Download Code` under Projects > `Your Mobile Project` The downloaded code comes with **Push Notifications** and **Mobile Analytics** Client SDKs included.
 The Client SDKs are available on CocoaPods and Carthage.
 For this solution, you will use CocoaPods.

-1. To install or update CocoaPods on your machine, Open the `Terminal` and run the below command.
+1. To install CocoaPods on your machine, Open the `Terminal` and run the below command.
    ```
    sudo gem install cocoapods
    ```